Quansight-Labs/jupyter-a11y-testing/testing/jupyterlab/manual-testing-scripts/visible-focus-indicator-initial-page.md

 5. If at any point, you lost track of which element had focus, then the test fails.
 Another way to say this is that if at any point you pressed the
    <kbd>TAB</kbd> key and you could not find the element which had focus, then
-   it means that the focus indicator was not visuble (or maybe not visible enough).
+   it means that the focus indicator was not visible (or maybe not visible enough).